spc93/tensor-scattering-calculation/README.md

 S P Collins & A Bombardi, in ‘Magnetism and Synchrotron Radiation: New Trends’ (Springer Proceedings in Physics) Springer 2010
 ISBN-10: 3642044972

+Execute class file to run test with supplied CIF file.(%run TensorScatteringClass in iPython)